Great Synagogue (Oświęcim): History of the religious community

-Architecture of the Great Synagogue
+Architecture

 The appearance of the synagogue before the reconstruction that ended in 1900 and the interior is unknown because no photographs or architectural plans have survived.

 The new design of the building was planned by Carl Korn between 1899 and 1900.
 The design is known from surviving photographs from the early 20th century.
 Korn was a well-known Polish architect from Bielsko who also designed Biała and Wadowice synagogues.

 The brick synagogue building was erected on a rectangular plan.
 Inside was a vestibule from which one could enter the main prayer hall.
 It was surrounded on three sides by galleries for women, to which separate entrances and staircases led.
 Inside there were 2000 seats.
 At the beginning of the 20th century, annexes to the north and to the south were added, filling the empty space on a slope on which the synagogue had been erected.

-The synagogue had a representative, richly ornamented facade with elements of Neo-Romanesque, Neo-Gothic, Moorish and arcade style.
+The synagogue had a representative, richly ornamented facade with elements of Romanesque Revival, Gothic Revival, Moorish Revival and Rundbogenstil styles.
 The details of the decoration referred to the ornamentation of the Tempel Synagogue in Miodowa Street in Kraków.
 Other inspirations for its architectural from could be seen in German architecture, e.g. the Hamburg synagogue of Albrecht Rosengarten.
 The building was crowned with two onion-shaped domes.

-A description of the interior of the synagogue can be found in a conversation with a Jew from Oświęcim, Manheimer: The inside of the synagogue was decorated with splendid paintings.
-The domed ceiling was painted to resemble the blue skies, in which golden stars were strewn.
-Around the sky were depicted the signs of the zodiac and biblical musical instruments.
-In the center of the synagogue there was a green colored platform, the Holy Ark and the Lectern were made of elegant white marble.